itaygal/coco/README.md

 		For example : "coco download song"

-This is user voice command will be matched to the most similar command (using command key words).
+This user voice command will be matched to the most similar command (using command key words).

 Coco project has the following dependencies